Residential energy efficiency standards

 Implementation

-The NCC 2022 will commence on 1 May 2023, with a transition period to 1 October 2023 for the residential energy efficiency standards.
+The NCC 2022 commenced on 1 May 2023, with a transition period to 1 October 2023 for the residential energy efficiency standards.
 These transitional arrangements acknowledge the pressures that industry is currently facing by providing additional time to adjust.

 Register for updates